stacksjs/gitlint/docs/config.md

 # Configuration

-_This is just an example of the ts-starter docs._

-The Reverse Proxy can be configured using a `reverse-proxy.config.ts` _(or `reverse-proxy.config.js`)_ file and it will be automatically loaded when running the `reverse-proxy` command.

 GitLint is highly configurable to match your team's commit message standards.
 You can customize the validation rules, severity levels, and ignored patterns.

 ## Configuration File